jkroepke/openshift-mta/README.md

 # openshift-mta
-MTA in a Docker primary designed for secure Openshift environment
+MTA in a docker primary designed for Red Hat's secure Openshift environment.

+This MTA based on the __*powerful, efficient, and scalable Mail Transport Agent*__ sendmail. 🎉

 # Configuration